DavidBruant/front-end-template/readme.md

 This repo is meant to be a template repo.
 Not useful in itself, but a starter kit for other projects

-This repo is based on [Jekyll](jekyllrb.com/), so content can be written in markdown or HTML

 A simple theme is already set up

 A JavaScript bundler with [svelte](https://svelte.dev/) is set up